-Jane Hirschfield an award winning poet, author of nine poetry collections, two collections of essays, and has edited and translated four books of poetry from poets around the world.
-Hirshfield has been a visiting poet at Stanford University and UC-Berkeley, and served on the faculty of Bennington’s MFA Writing Seminars.
-In 2012, she was elected a chancellor of the Academy of American Poets, and in 2019, she was inducted into the American Academy of Arts & Sciences.
+Jane Hirschfield is an award-winning poet, author of nine poetry collections, two collections of essays, and has edited and translated four books of poetry.
+Hirshfield has also been a visiting poet at Stanford University and UC-Berkeley and served on the faculty of Bennington’s MFA Writing Seminars.
+In 2012, she was elected a chancellor of the Academy of American Poets.
+In 2019, she was inducted into the American Academy of Arts & Sciences.

 Hirschfield was quoted on the Poetry Foundation website as saying:

 “Poetry, for me, is an instrument of investigation and a mode of perception, a way of knowing and feeling both self and world…I am interested in poems that find a clarity without simplicity; in a way of thinking and speaking that does not exclude complexity but also does not obscure; in poems that know the world in many ways at once—heart, mind, voice, and body.”